levyry/grafika-hf-template/README.md

 ## Notes

+### Outdated framework

 As the semesters go on, new versions of `framework.cpp` and `framework.h` may be released, or the framework may change entirely, and require seperate dependencies.
-If you notice any discrepancies, please send a pull request.
+If you notice any discrepancies, please open an issue.

 ### MSVC quirks